mmikejcruz/virtual_machine_startup/README.md

 <img src="https://i.imgur.com/shXFZUv.png"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>Azure Virtual Machine - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the Azure Network Virtual Machine.
+Tutorial will also showcase how to connect to the virtual machine with a client computer.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
-- Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>